nicholascsmith/excellent/README.md

 cat ~/.ssh/id_ed25519.pub
 ```

-**Action:** Add the output to GitHub → Settings → SSH and GPG keys → New SSH key
+**Add the output to GitHub → Settings → SSH and GPG keys → New SSH key**

 ### Brave Browser